atomixnmc/minidi-dict-ng1/docs/unstable/navigation.md

 $(document).ready(function() {
   $.md.stage('all_ready').subscribe(function (done) {
     var warning="";
-    warning+="ATTENTION: This is the unstable MDwiki website.
+    warning+="ATTENTION: This is the unstable Minidi website.
 For documentation of the latest stable ";
-    warning+="MDwiki please see <a href='http://www.mdwiki.info'>the stable documentation.</a>";
+    warning+="Minidi please see <a href='http://www.mdwiki.info'>the stable documentation.</a>";

     $('#md-content').prepend($('<div class="alert alert-danger">' + warning + '</div>'));
     done();